- Brand name

 - It inhibits the egg release by stopping it maturing.

 - Changing the cervical mucus consistency making it difficult for the sperm to reach the egg.

 - Changing the lining of the uterus making it less suitable for implantation.

-ZOELY consists of 24 white tablets, each containing 2 active ingredients: 2.5 milligrams of nomegestrol acetate (a progestogen) and 1.5 milligrams of oestradiol (the natural oestrogen) and 4 yellow inactive tablets.
-ZOELY contains oestradiol, the natural oestrogen, compared with most Pills which contain the synthetic oestrogen ethinyloestradiol.
+ZOELY consists of 24 white tablets, each containing 2 active ingredients: 2.5 milligrams of nomegestrol acetate (a progestogen) and 1.5 milligrams of estradiol (the natural estrogen) and 4 yellow inactive tablets.
+ZOELY contains estradiol, the natural estrogen, compared with most Pills which contain the synthetic estrogen ethinylestradiol.

 Oral contraceptives are an effective method of birth control.
 When taken correctly (without missing tablets) the chance of becoming pregnant is very low.